peku33/pma-update/README.md

 This simple script will:

-1. Download and unpack latest phpMyAdmin (zip) into temporary directory
+1. Download and unpack latest phpMyAdmin-latest-all-languages.tar.bz2 into temporary directory
 2. Remove <phpMyAdmin directory>_old and rename <phpMyAdmin directory> to <phpMyAdmin directory>_old
 3. Move downloaded phpMyAdmin to <phpMyAdmin directory>
 4. Copy config.inc.php from <phpMyAdmin directory>_old to <phpMyAdmin directory>